World's Largest Buffalo

 Jamestown, North Dakota

-The World's Largest Buffalo was built in 1959 at the behest of Harold Newman, a local booster who said he wanted "to create something so big and magnificent that passersby would have to stop in the city."
+The World's Largest Buffalo was built in 1959 by Elmer P. Peterson, an art teacher at Jamestown College.
+He was hired by Harold Newman, a local booster who said he wanted "to create something so big and magnificent that passersby would have to stop in the city."

-The buffalo is built of concrete, 26 feet tall, 46 feet long, and weighs 60 tons.
+Peterson built the buffalo out of concrete, 26 feet tall, 46 feet long.
+It weighs 60 tons.
 Its butt faces the Interstate, which did not arrive until several years after the buffalo.

 The buffalo inspired fellow North Dakotan Henry Leuher to build a giant Hereford bull in nearby Pettibone in the 1970s.
 Both Henry and his bull are now gone, but the buffalo remains.
 His gonads are in the same all-star category as Albert the Bull (Audubon, Iowa) and Babe the Blue Ox (Klamath, California).